By: Kendall Jones on September 16th, 2022

 6 Reasons Why Construction Companies Fail

 Running a successful construction company isn’t easy.
-The industry is full of risks can challenges that can lead to failure.
-According to data from BizMiner, of the 1,021,350 building, heavy/highway, and specialty trade contractors operating in 2014, only 722,281 were still operating in 2016.
-That’s a failure rate of nearly 30%.
+The industry is full of risks and challenges that can lead to failure.
+According to data from the Bureau of Labor Statistics, of the 69,296 private construction firms that started operation in 2001, 56% were still around three years later, 26.6% made it to year 10, and only 17.2% were still in operation 20 years later.
+That’s a failure rate of nearly 82.8%.
 Let that sink in for a bit.

 There are literally hundreds of reasons why construction companies fail and have to close up shop.
 When construction companies fail, it’s typically not caused by a single issue.
 In most cases, there are a number of contributing factors and missteps that led to their failure.
 While outside factors can play a role, just look at the Great Recession, most companies fail from within.